Configuration

 port

 This is the port number on which the server will actually listen.
 When running the LRS on a shared server that contains other web applications, you must be careful to select a port that is not in use by other software.
-This port will appear in all links displayed by the software, unless it is the default port for the chosen protocol.
+This port will appear in all links displayed by the software, unless it's the default port for the chosen protocol.

 displayPort